thechosi/CAVE/README.md

 * [ConfigTool](https://github.com/thechosi/CAVE/wiki/ConfigTool)
 * [Jenga (example project)](https://github.com/thechosi/CAVE/wiki/Jenga)

-## Additional Information (working environment)
+## Technical details

+* We developed the package using Unity 5.5.2f1, but our package should also work with future versions.
-This project was originally build for Windows, but it might also work on Linux or Mac.
+* This project was originally build for Windows, but it might also work on Linux or Mac.
+* As basis for our project we used the [Unity Cluster Package](https://sourceforge.net/projects/unityclusterpackage/).
+Nevertheless we don't have much in common with it anymore.
+* For basic socket communication we used a slightly changed version of the [AwesomeSockets Library](https://github.com/nterry/AwesomeSockets)